Magnificat (Rutter): Performance, recording and publishing

 The first performance, conducted by the composer, was on 26 May 1990 in Carnegie Hall, with soloist Maria Alsatti and the Manhattan Chamber Orchestra.
 Rutter also conducted a recording with soloist Patricia Forbes, the Cambridge Singers and the City of London Sinfonia.
 A performance lasts about 40 minutes.
 Timothy Mangan reviewed the reportedly first performance on the West Coast with the Master Chorale of Orange County conducted by William Hall.
 He described the piece as a "virtual encyclopedia of musical cliches, a long-winded, tamely tonal, predictable exercise in glitzy populism."
 He heard influence of composers such as Aaron Copland, Igor Stravinsky and Vaughan Williams.

 The work was published by Oxford University Press in 1991.
 The composer provided an optional English singable version of the Latin parts.
 Of a Rose, a lovely Rose was published individually in 1998.

 A reviewer notes that Rutter "emphasises the joy experienced by a … soon to be mother", with "a good balance between the extrovert and intimate", and singable melodies with an understanding for the voice.
 He ends: "The orchestration is brilliant and very colourful, with lots of trumpet fanfares complementing the festive spirit of the music."
 Nick Barnard, reviewing a 2006 recording of the chamber version with the Choirs of St. Albans Cathedral conducted by Andrew Lucas, summarizes that "the faster dynamic sections rely too heavily on formulaic use of ostinato rhythms and Rutter fingerprint instrumental colours.
 Set against this many of the lyrical passages are amongst his finest."
 More specifically he notes that in the Esurientes "the music weaves a magical spell of balm and peace – for me the highlight of the entire disc and one of Rutter's moments of greatest inspiration in any work."

+Selected international performances

+Rutter's Magnificat has been performed in different countries by professional, collegiate, festival and community ensembles.
+Selected documented performances include: